 Parents are informed when behaviour plans are put into place and are encouraged to work alongside the school.
 This year there were no Behaviour Plans required.
-The school had no exclusions last year.

 Keeping children safe

 Some of the ways school ensured the safety of children are: